 If you instead simply want to get the necessary end tackle for this fishing method, here is a list of the essentials you’ll need:

-- 2BB-7BB NGT waggler floats (link to Amazon: here)
+- 2BB-7BB NGT waggler floats (Buy them on Amazon here)

-- Fladen split shot set (link to Amazon: here)
+- Fladen split shot set (Find it on Amazon here)

-- Size 10 Drennan Wide Gape Specialist Hooks (link to Amazon: here)
+- Size 10-14 Drennan Wide Gape Specialist Hooks (Buy them on Amazon here)

 How Does The Lift Method Work?

 Your float is over-shot and fished slightly over depth, and all of the weight is lying on the bottom.
 Hence, the float will be almost completely underwater, only the tip will show.
 As the species you are targeting with this method are bottom feeders (carp, tench, bream, or crucian carp), it ensures the perfect bait presentation.

 When a fish picks up your hookbait, it will generally lift the bait and the weight slightly off the bottom, as it raises its head and body, preparing to move on and continue to feed somewhere else.
 When that happens, your float will suddenly start to lift and raise itself out of the water.